bluebindu/bluebindu.github.io/content/logbook/blood-meridian-and-noah/index.md

 +++
-title = "Anti-Theodic Allegory of Manifest Destiny in the Film *Noah* and the Novel *Blood Meridian or the Evening Redness in the West*" date = "2015-11-25"
+title = "Anti-Theodic Allegory of Manifest Destiny in the Film Noah and the Novel Blood Meridian or the Evening Redness in the West" date = "2015-11-25"
 +++